Woman escapes kidnapping after calling friend; suspect arrested - NewsBreak

 San Diego County Sheriff’s Department said the incident began Monday just before 11 p.m. in the 3800 block of Vista Way in Oceanside.

 “An acquaintance took a woman against her will and drove around North County.
 He took the woman’s cell phone, refused to let her out of the car and threatened to kill her,” Detective Sgt.
-Nanette McMasters stated in a news release.Overdose rescue at Walmart: Former fentanyl users just happened to have life-saving Narcan in their car
+Nanette McMasters stated in a news release.Teen stabbed multiple times near San Marcos park

 However, the woman managed to find a second phone and call a friend who contacted authorities around 6:30 p.m. the next day, McMasters said.